Callidon/bloom-filters/README.md

 #### Methods

-- `add(element: string, count: number = 1) -> void`: add one or more new occurences of an element to the sketch.
+- `add(element: string, count: number = 1) -> void`: add one or more new occurrences of an element to the sketch.
 - `values() -> Array<TopkElement>`: get the top-k values as an array of objects.
 - `iterator() -> Iterator<TopkElement>`: get the top-k values as an iterator that yields objects.